 We returned to our car and continued along the 4.2 miles of paved road.
 Although we strained to see more creatures, the only thing in our sights were a few ducks, several birds and more cranes.
 As local Clark County resident and refuge regular Karen Rommel later told me, “The best time to visit is in the morning, from about 8:00 to 10:00 a.m. or later in the evening.”
 She reports seeing many wildlife in the refuge, including deer, turtles, coyotes, swallows, cranes, eagles, geese, muskrats and an owl.
 The Ridgefield National Wildlife Refuge published a wildlife checklist.

 We finished driving the rest of the loop without seeing much more wildlife.
 Anxiously, we headed across town to the entrance of the walking trail of the refuge, known as the Carty Unit.
 Anticipating more great views of nature, we headed over a stunning bridge overlooking the Columbia River.
 Just past the bridge, we were pleasantly surprised to see a plank house.
 This plank house was reconstructed to emulate the houses that Lewis and Clark described when, over 200 years ago, they visited Cathlopte, a small village.
-We enjoyed looking at the 37 by 78-foot Western Red Cedar structure that is open to the public on the weekends from 12:00 to 4:00 p.m., mid-April through October 2.
+We enjoyed looking at the 37 by 78-foot Western Red Cedar structure that is open to the public on the weekends from 12:00 to 4:00 p.m., mid-April through the first weekend in October.
 The Plank House is also open for special programs on select days.
 You can see the schedule here.

 After the plank house we continued down the path and came across some breathtaking oak trees.
 We found one that was over 400 years old.
 The trees in this area are rooted where basalt islands elevate the land above the flood plane.
 Happily, my kids began climbing and exploring the gorgeous, aged oak tree.